 The retirement pay obligation is calculated every three years by a qualified actuary using the projected unit credit method.
 Independent actuaries perform a roll forward of the valuation annually for the years during the tri-annual full valuation.
-When the calculation results in a potential asset for the Group, the recognised asset is limited to the present value of economic benefits available in the form of any future refunds from the plan or reductions in future contributions to the plan.
 To calculate the present value of economic benefits, consideration is given to any applicable minimum funding requirements.